tomsheehy/Tom-s-Website/docs/resume.md

 ## **Education**
 **The Pennsylvania State University**
-*School of Humanities and Social Sciences*                                                                                                             Erie, Pennsylvania
+*School of Humanities and Social Sciences*
-Digital Media, Arts, and Technology Major                                                                                                              Class of May 2023
+Digital Media, Arts, and Technology Major